leofurtadonyc/Network-Automation/README.md

 # Network-Automation
 These are collections of small Python projects and script utilities designed for network automation.
-They encompass simple yet useful tasks, providing an avenue for learning and experimenting with network automation using Python.
+They encompass simple yet practical tasks and provide an avenue for learning and experimenting with network automation using Python.

-I suggest that you take a look at what **NetProvisionCLI** has to offer your ISP organization.
-It consolidates many ideas from different scripts and concepts found in this repository while offering much more comprehensive and improved features.
+You should consider exploring **NetProvisionCLI** and **ChatNOC** for your ISP organization.
+These projects combine and enhance various scripts and concepts from this repository, offering more robust and comprehensive features.

-To prevent interference with your Python environment, ensure that you use it within a Python virtual environment.
+Please use it within a Python virtual environment to avoid interfering with your Python environment.
 You can create one using the '`python -m venv name_environment`' command, then activate it with '`source name_environment/bin/activate`'.
 Alternatively, you may use Pipenv, Poetry, Conda, or any other tool you choose.

 Easy steps (on a Mac computer):